 The physical and chemical properties of the experimental soil are presented in Table 1.
 The soil was classified as sandy loam, comprising 82.95% sand, 12.30% silt and 4.75% clay.
 The soil pH (6.27) was slightly acidic.
 Total nitrogen (0.37%) was moderate, whereas available phosphorus (6.38 mg kg⁻¹) was low.
 Organic carbon (2.57%) was moderately high.
 Among the exchangeable cations, Ca²⁺ (2.11 cmol kg⁻¹) predominated, followed by Mg²⁺ (0.74 cmol kg⁻¹), K⁺ (0.34 cmol kg⁻¹) and Na⁺ (0.25 cmol kg⁻¹).

 The effect of the growth hormone rates, variety, and their interaction on ornamental palm variety height was significant (p<0.05) at all the stages of sampling (Table 2).
-Plant height of ornamental palm varieties increased with increasing growth hormone rates at 8WAT, and the highest height (35.12 cm) was observed at the hormone rate of 0.4 ml/L. Similarly, the highest plant height (27.64 cm) was observed at queen palm variety, while gold and fan palm varieties showed lower plant height.
+Plant height of ornamental palm varieties increased with increasing growth hormone rates at 8WAT, and the highest height (35.12 cm) was observed at the hormone rate of 0.4 ml/Lf.
+Similarly, the highest plant height (27.64 cm) was observed at queen palm variety, while gold and fan palm varieties showed lower plant height.
 The interaction effect of growth hormone rates and varieties was significant and indicated that golden palm variety responded to hormone rates to a greater extent than the others; with greatest height of 34.43cm at the 0.6ml/L. Fan Palm varieties showed minimal response.
 At 20WAT, plant height increased with all the applied hormone rate treatments, and the highest plant height (34.65cm) was recorded at the growth hormone rate of 0.6 ml/L, and the Queen Palm recorded the highest plant height (33.57cm) compared with Golden and Fan palms.
 Similarly, interaction effect was significant and the Golden Palm showed great response and hence greatest height (38.38 cm) at growth hormone rate of 0.6ml/L, in parallel with the Queen Palm variety.
 The greatest height of ornamental palm varieties was recorded at 32 WAT and at the growth hormone rate of 0.6ml/L(47.34cm) respectively; Queen palm variety showed better performance than the Golden and Fan palms at highest height (46.36cm), While the greatest height (51.08cm) was observed in the Golden palm variety at the 0.6ml/L growth hormone rates and thus respond positively to growth hormone treatment.